|OFFICE OF THE SECRETARY

 Re: Interim Orders, Pre-Hearing Conferences and Interlocutory Motions

-On July 21, 2009, the Ontario Securities Commission (the “Commission”) approved the adoption of changes to the Commission’s current case management procedures.
-The Commission’s case load and adjudicative sitting days have considerably increased over the years, with much of the increase being attributable to the substantial rise in the number and complexity of procedural and other interlocutory matters.
-The Commission, therefore, has determined that its current case management procedures should be amended in order to ensure that the Commission can continue to resolve matters fairly, cost-effectively and expeditiously.
+On July 21, 2009, the Ontario Securities Commission (the “Commission”) approved the adoption of changes to the Commission’s then current case management procedures.
+The Commission’s case load and adjudicative sitting days had considerably increased over the years, with much of the increase being attributable to the substantial rise in the number and complexity of procedural and other interlocutory matters.
+The Commission therefore determined that its case management procedures should be amended in order to ensure that the Commission can continue to resolve matters fairly, cost-effectively and expeditiously.

-Although it is anticipated that a designated commissioner will normally preside alone to hear and determine matters in order to effectively manage the hearing process until the commencement of the hearing on the merits, the designated commissioner will retain his or her discretion to request that another commissioner or, as the case may be, two other commissioners, sit with him or her as a full panel of the Commission to assist in hearing and determining any issue.
+Although it is anticipated that a designated commissioner will normally preside alone to hear and determine matters in order to effectively manage the hearing process until the commencement of the hearing on the merits, the designated commissioner retains his or her discretion to request that another commissioner or two other commissioners, as the case may be, sit with him or her as a panel to assist in hearing and determining any issue.

 Although it is intended that the designated commissioner will be a panel member on the hearing on the merits, there may be circumstances when the designated commissioner may decide not to do so, for reasons of availability or otherwise.